MarginallyClever/Robot-Overlord-App/README.md

 Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

-## Installation ##
+## Get Started! ##

 Robot Overlord is is written in Java.
-That means you'll need
+That means you'll need to install a few things.
-- the latest OpenJDK (java software),
+1. The latest OpenJDK (java software),
-- Eclipse (prorgramming interface),
+1. Eclipse (prorgramming interface),
-- the code of the app itself.
+1. the code of the app itself.
-- Maybe
+1. Maybe OpenCV

 ### Install OpenJDK

-Robot Overlord Java Application requires the "Open Java Development Kit (OpenJDK)":https://jdk.java.net/ .
+Robot Overlord Java Application requires the Open Java Development Kit (OpenJDK) https://jdk.java.net/ .
 The latest version is the "ready to use" edition.

 *OSX*: Unarchive the OpenJDK tar, and place the resulting folder (i.e. jdk-12.jdk) into your /Library/Java/JavaVirtualMachines/ folder since this is the standard and expected location of JDK installs.
 You can also install anywhere you want in reality.